 - Travel to the destination would increase by six (6) or more hours.

 - Use of such service would require a connecting time of four hours or more at an overseas interchange point.

 - Medical reasons (with attending physician's certification).

-Changes - For your protection and to insure compliance with GSA/DOD rules and regulations, any itinerary changes should be made directly with Omega.
+CHANGES - For your protection and to ensure compliance with GSA/DOD/FTR/FAM/JTR rules and regulations, any itinerary changes should be made directly with Omega.
 This helps avoid unnecessary charges for guaranteed hotel reservations and airline change and cancellations fees.
-If you are out of town or calling after business hours, you may call Omega's toll free 24-Hour Emergency Desk at 800-US-OMEGA.
+If you are out of town or calling after business hours, you may call Omega's toll-free 24-Hour Emergency Desk at 800-US-OMEGA.
+For International travelers, you may call collect.
 A nonrefundable service fee may apply.

-Cancellations/No-Shows - If travel plans change, or you miss your flight, the airlines will consider you a "No Show" if you have not canceled your reservation.
-All down line reservations (including hotels and rental cars) could be canceled, possibly resulting in substantial penalties.
+CANCELLATIONS/NO-SHOWS - If travel plans change, or you miss your flight, the airlines will consider you a "No Show" if you have not canceled your reservation.
+All down line reservations (including hotels and rental cars) could be canceled, possibly resulting in substantial penalties, and forfeit any and or all amounts that could have been refunded.
 Always call Omega to assure continuity of your travel arrangements.

-Lost Tickets - If a ticket is lost, you should notify Omega immediately.
+LOST TICKETS - If a ticket is lost, you should notify Omega immediately.
 Omega will complete a Lost Ticket Application and submit it to the issuing airline.
 The airline will refund (minus a processing fee) the unused value of the ticket within 6 months of the application.
-If the refunded ticket is used within one year of date of issue, the passenger will be liable for re-payment of the ticket(s).
+If the refunded ticket is used within one year of the date of issue, the passenger will be liable for repayment of the ticket(s).

 Problems or Complaints